salman-aziz-4425/DreamWorks_AI/README.md

-# StableDiffusion models and Aws-Sagemaker
+# Stable Diffusion and Aws-Sagemaker

 It seems like you want to create an introduction and update your project diagram for "DreamWorks_AI," including the libraries used.
 Here's an improved version of your introduction and a corrected project diagram link: